rj-code-777/EdgeAI-Nexus/README.md

 # EdgeAI-Nexus
-EdgeAI Nexus platform is a distributed platform that provides build, development and deployment functionalities.
-Most data becomes useless just seconds after it is generated, so having the lowest latency possible between the data and the decision is critical.
-With this platform, we bring AI capabilities to edge gateway.
+<p>The EdgeAI Nexus platform is a distributed tool that handles building, developing, and deploying tasks.
+It prioritizes minimizing the time between data creation and decision-making, crucial for effective utilization.
+Its primary goal is to extend AI capabilities to edge gateways for quick and efficient processing.</p>